Auditory Processing Disorder

 Diagnosing APD

-Conventional hearing testing, that is testing of the ability to hear soft tones and to understand speech in quiet, cannot be used to identify APD in children or adults.
+Conventional hearing testing, that is testing of the ability to hear soft tones and to understand speech in quiet, cannot be used to identify APD.
 Rather, the diagnosis of APD requires a more extensive battery of evaluations.
 Generally, these tests include measurements of how well the individual can hear speech in the presence of noise, tests of rapidly presented or degraded speech, the ability to clearly hear and integrate sound coming from both ears simultaneously, auditory memory measurements, as well as other psychoeducational testing including cognitive testing and evaluations of phonological (speech sound) awareness related to reading, writing, and spelling.

 Common Causes of APD